microsoft/pxt-adafruit/docs/lessons/charting/acceleration.md

 ```

 ### ~
-Notice that moving the micro:bit in the simulator from left to right (x direction) will change the values beneath the micro:bit in a range from 1023 to -1023 as measured in milli-gravities.
-By hovering over the micro:bit from left to right, you can observe the values change beneath the micro:bit simulator.
-The second observation will be that the LEDs  brightness on the 2nd micro:bit.
-There is a single LED turned on with the 1st micro:bit.
-Additionally, the graphs will reflect 0 acceleation for the 1st micro:bit.
-In this scenario, if you are adjusting the acceleration in the simualator, you are also changing your chart that will be produced.
+Notice that moving the micro:bit in the simulator from left to right (x direction) changes the values beneath the micro:bit in a range from 1023 to -1023 as measured in milli-gravities.
+By hovering over the micro:bit from left to right, you can observe changing values beneath the micro:bit simulator.
+Also, the LEDs shown on the Bar Graph fluctates based on the movement of the micro:bit simulator in the x direction.
+The line underneath the micro:bit simulator reflect the acceleration in the x direction.

 ![](/static/mb/acc.png)